 These were important questions that again, our consultant took into consideration when finding options that would work for Jerry.
 They talked through these so the sisters could feel comfortable with how things could be for their dad.
 One of the community options had a built in mini-fridge and kitchenette there in the studio, and the other two places were open to the family moving a mini-fridge in.
 Jerry’s little dog, Brownie, would be welcome to visit at any of the three options, at least of course, once the family is able to visit again after the COVID restrictions are lifted.

 We arranged to take tours via Facetime with the marketing person at each community.
 This was difficult for the sisters, as they were concerned that they could not get the “feel” of the places or be able to do the “smell test”.
-They shared that they felt especially grateful for our insight into these places, and our consultant being able to share more details and experiences with them.
+They shared that they felt especially grateful for our insight into these places.
+And they were happy our consultant shared more details and experiences with them.

-After the tours, there were several phone calls discussing the top two options and eventually Melinda and her sister chose the one they liked the best for their dad.
+After the tours, there were several phone calls discussing the top two options.
+Eventually Melinda and her sister chose the one they liked the best for their dad.
 Melinda put a deposit on the room and began getting the paperwork and information to the assisted living.

 As advocates, Vesta was able to work with the family members and the staff at the assisted living community to create a plan for move-in day.
 For Jerry’s move, it was important that Jerry and the family both understand: the plan was: